When you get involved with cryptocurrencies, unavoidably, you stumble across the token vs. coin dilemma.

 #2 Different utility

 Another major difference between coin and token, apart from the algorithm, is that a coin has money utility.
-Additionally, it can be used to back applications, smart contracts, validate transactions, or used for staking.
+Additionally, it can be used to back applications, and smart contracts, validate transactions or used for staking.

 For example, Bitcoin is a coin that only holds “money” utility.
 Another coin with money utility is Ether, which is also used to fuel the Ethereum network’s smart contracts.

 On the other hand, a token is a digital representation of an asset, tradable commodity, loyalty points, and others.

 Maker is a great example of this situation.
 This ERC-20 token is based on a smart contract on the Ethereum chain that backs and stabilizes the value of the DAI stablecoin.
 Also, MKR is used to pay transaction fees on the Maker system and provide holders with voting rights within the system’s continuous approval voting system.

 SIDENOTE.
 ERC-20 is a technical standard used to issue and implement tokens on the Ethereum blockchain.